fedeoliv/pubsub-sync-spring/README.md

 # Pub-Sub pattern for synchronous REST API responses

-This repo contains a Java Spring REST API sample that uses the Pub-Sub pattern to interface *synchronous* REST API responses and asynchronous messaging brokers.
+This repo contains a Java Spring REST API sample that uses the Pub-Sub pattern to interface *synchronous* responses and asynchronous messaging brokers.

 ![Architecture](./images/architecture.jpg)

+1. An user sends a request to the POST method with `Pending` status.
+2. The POST method saves the `Pending` status on Redis, subscribes to the channel (where the key is the `transactionId`) and waits to be notified about a status change.
+3. Service A sends a request to the PUT method with `Finished` status.
+4. The PUT method saves the `Finished` status on Redis and notifies the channel consumers.
+5. The POST method is notified about the status change to `Finished` and then gives a response to the user.

 ## Time Complexity